Google search operators: 34 smart search commands

 Would you like to be more precise when searching for certain words or expressions?
 You can use the Google search operators to narrow down your search so that it only returns the relevant results.

 For example, if you want to include words or expressions, you can use the operator (keyword1 +keyword2).
-This will display all search results that contain both search terms.
-At the same time, results containing only one of the two search terms will be excluded.
+This will include all Search results that contain both search terms are displayed.
+At the same time, results containing only one of the two search terms are excluded.

 7. google-Search commandreturn the cached version of a page with (cache:[website])